Saber Rider and the Star Sheriffs: Episodes

+The series premiered in the United States in 1987 and had a run of 52 episodes (46 of 51 original episodes plus 6 extra episodes).

 Release

 Ten episodes of Saber Rider and the Star Sheriffs were released in America on DVD by the U.S. rights-holders, World Events Productions.
 Several episodes were also released on VHS.
 At Otakon 2008, WEP announced that the entire series would be released on DVD through VCI Entertainment.
 The first of three DVD sets was released on November 18, 2008.
 The second DVD set was released on August 25, 2009.
 The complete Saber Rider and the Star Sheriffs DVD boxset was released on October 20, 2009.

 In the UK, one DVD, titled Saber Rider and the Star Sheriffs – Volume 1, has been released by Anchor Bay Entertainment.
 Two additional DVDs have been released under their Kids Entertainment label.
 The entire series (46 of 51-original episodes + 6 extra episodes + 5 "Lost Episodes" of Bismark) has been released in German by Anime House on 10 DVDs.
 Special Editions of Volumes 5 and 10 featured a slipcase to hold 5 DVDs each.
 A limited-edition box featuring the complete series as well as three tin figures was also released.
 The entire Series is also released in standard definition on Blu-ray in Germany.
 The First Volume was released on July 25, 2014 and the second on September 26, 2014.

 On July 11, 2016, the anime-focused television channel Toku began airing the series, and months later, it was added to its Amazon Prime channel.

 On January 31, 2023, it was announced the series will be released on Blu-ray by Discotek Media.